arfc/moltres/CONTRIBUTING.md

 ## Issuing a Pull Request

--   When you are ready to move changes from one of your topic branches into the "develop" branch, it must be reviewed and accepted by another developer.
+-   When you are ready to move changes from one of your topic branches into the "devel" branch, it must be reviewed and accepted by another develer.

--   You may want to review this [tutorial](https://help.github.com/articles/using-pull-requests/) before you make a pull request to the develop branch.
+-   You may want to review this [tutorial](https://help.github.com/articles/using-pull-requests/) before you make a pull request to the devel branch.

 ## Reviewing a Pull Request